Nashville flash flood leaves four dead and dozens of homes and businesses destroyed

 With just a week until Easter, Pastor Jarod Smith told the affiliate that his church is now without a place to worship.

-"A wall of water 3 1/2 feet tall just busted through the wall and just washed everything through the hallway, busted out the front glass, a complete loss," Smith told WZTV.
+"A wall of water 3 1/2 feet tall just busted through the wall and just washed

-The pastor said that while he is sad about the damage, he knows that the spirit of the church is with the people.

-"We're hopeful, the church is not a building," Smith told the affiliate.
-"The church is people, but It's devastating at the same time.
-As sad as it is and as much hard work we know is around the corner, we're encouraged by the ones willing to participate and help."